 Policy Number: 116

-Imagery and representations of the university
+Public image, reputation, representation, and promotion of the university

 Employees and trainees (including students, residents and fellows)